The-Music-Makers/robotic-recorder-player/CAD Files/Fingering Module/README.md

   <img src="../../Documents/fingering_module_assembly_overview_with_frame.png" height="300" />
 </p>

-You will need the following prepared parts (some may require printing) in order to build the Fingering module.
+You will need the following prepared parts (some will require 3D printing) in order to build the Fingering module.

 ## 3D Printed Parts